 Prior to working at NUS, Quinn managed the Student Green Fund Project at the University of Bristol Students’ Union and delivered student sustainability engagement programmes at the University of British Columbia in Vancouver, Canada.

-Quinn holds a BA in Geography and Political Science with a concentration in Environment and Sustainability from the University of British Columbia.
+Quinn holds a BA in Geography and Political Science with a concentration in Sustainability from the University of British Columbia.
 In her spare time, she enjoys board games (mostly Scrabble!), running, and eating veggie food.

 Sustainability project officer